 Originally recorded as “makien cheres” in 1225 AD, the phrase evolved to “what chere be with you?” in the 14th century which was a common greeting in England.
 Eventually, ‘chere’ began to mean good humor.
 In 1919, the phrase was first written as the “cheers” we know today.
 There are countless ways people say cheers, whether through longer, thoughtful toasts, or another local language phrase that’s right for the moment.

-If you’ve ever been without a cheers to give, just utter off one of these foreign phrases and show off your cultured side.
+If you’ve ever been without a cheer to give, just utter one of these foreign phrases and show off your cultured side.
 Or learn some famous drinking quotes and rattle one of those off.
 Here’s to your health!

 Pronounced – Ge-sund-hate!

 Czech: Na zdravi

 Pronounced – Sahn-tay! / Ah la vo-tre sahn-tay!

 German: Prost / Zum wohl